MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

+This one is interesting, as there is only one school performing extremely poorly in this metric, Life Learning Academy Charter on Treasure Island.
+Upon further research, it seems this school is especially for the disadvantaged and those who have had difficulty in school, which explains the abysmal performance on the CAASPP.

 ### Standard met and above

 Remember that this is a combination of exceed and met.